Last Updated on September 9, 2022 by Lori Geurin

 - Brainstorm a list of things to do then pick your favorite ideas to start with.

 - Go bird watching.
+Find a local bird watching group to join.

 - Sing or play an instrument.

-- Make a sheet pan meal.
+- Make a sheet pan meal for a quick and easy healthy dinner.

-- Bake something.
+- Bake something scrumptious.

 - Keep a daily journal of your experience.
 Write about the positive outcomes and how you’re feeling throughout the journey.